 For pharmacists who will prescribe for vaccine-preventable diseases, but not offer travel health services.

 Low-Risk Traveller/Destination Travel Health: Guideline and Implementation Training (4.0 CEUs)

 Accredited by CPDPP for a total of 7.5 CEUs

 For pharmacists who will be offering travel health services for low-risk travellers to low-risk destinations.

-It is strongly recommended that you also take either the
+It is strongly recommended that you also take the following course:

 *The Travel Health Educator online course is not a pre-requisite for the CPDPP Guideline and Implementation Training, but you will gain more from the CPDPP training if you have completed it.